marcolanfranchi/lisa/README.md

-# speaker-recognition
+# LISA (Labeled Identification of Speech Audio)

-A machine learning pipeline that classifies a speaker by their voice.
+An end-to-end machine learning pipeline that classifies a speaker by their voice.

 ## Overview